 Power unit No. 7 was shut down at the Novovoronezh NPP on January 1.
-The reason for the disconnection from the grid under the action of automation is repair work on electrical equipment.
+The reason for disconnecting from the network under the action of automation is repair work on electrical equipment.

 Currently, power units No. 4, 5, 6 are operating at the facility with a total load of 2191 MW.

-The Novovoronezh NPP is the largest electricity producer in the Voronezh region, and is part of the branch of JSC "Concern Rosenergoatom", the Electric Power Division of Rosatom.
+The Novovoronezh NPP is the largest electricity producer in the Voronezh region, and is part of the branch of "Concern Rosenergoatom" JSC, the Electric Power Division of "Rosatom".
 It fully provides the region's electricity needs and about 90% of the city of Novovoronezh's heat needs.
 Before the decommissioning of power unit No. 7, four power units operated as part of the NPP.

 Power unit No. 7 was put into commercial operation on October 31, 2019.
 It is equipped with a VVER-1200 reactor with a capacity of 1200 MW, combining active and passive safety systems, making the NPP as resistant as possible to external and internal influences.
-In particular, a passive heat removal system through steam generators is used, which, in the event of a prolonged power outage, will provide long-term heat removal to the atmosphere from the reactor core and a "melt trap" to localize the melt of the reactor core.
-The service life of the reactor is 60 years with the possibility of extension.
+In particular, a passive heat removal system through steam generators is used, which, in the event of a prolonged power outage, will provide long-term heat removal from the reactor core to the atmosphere, and a "melt trap" to localize the melt of the nuclear reactor core.
+The reactor has a service life of 60 years with the possibility of extension.

 Read materials on the topic:

-At the Kola NPP coped with the shutdown of power units, the release of radiation and the evacuation of people
+The Kola NPP coped with the shutdown of power units, radiation release and evacuation of people

 Belarus and Russia are discussing new nuclear energy facilities: there are three options